citizenfx/fivem-docs/content/docs/support/client-issues.md

 I've been globally banned from FiveM
 ------------------------------------
 That's unfortunate, don't cheat.
-If you believe you've been falsely banned, please reach out to us on [support@fivem.net][email] with potential reasons that you might have been incorrectly banned. <br />
+If you believe you've been falsely banned, you can fill out the ban report at https://forum.cfx.re/w/ban-report.
+This is **not a ban appeal**, but this data is used for structured collection of potential 'false positive' bans.<br />
-**Please note that FiveM forum moderators or staff in the FiveM discord can _not_ assist you with this ban.**
+**Please note that you may not get a response and that FiveM forum/Discord moderators can _not_ assist you with your ban.**

 Could not find game executable
 ------------------------------